lab1092/blender-manual_ja/manual/3d_interaction/transform_control/proportional_edit.rst

    The difference between regular and Projected (2D) proportional option (right).

-Connected (:kbd:`alt-o`)
+Connected (:kbd:`Alt-O`)
    Rather than using a radius only, the proportional falloff spreads via connected geometry.
 This means that you can proportionally edit the vertices in a finger of a hand without affecting the other fingers.
    While the other vertices are physically close (in 3D space), they are far away following the topological edge connections of the mesh.
-   The icon will have a grey center when :guilabel:`Connected` is active.
+   The icon will have a grey center when *Connected* is active.
-   This mode is only available in :guilabel:`Edit mode`.
+   This mode is only available in *Edit mode*.

 Falloff
-   While you are editing, you can change the curve profile used by either using the :menuselection:`Mesh --> Proportional Falloff` submenu, using the toolbar icon (*Falloff menu*), or by pressing :kbd:`shift-o` to toggle between the various options.
+   While you are editing, you can change the curve profile used by either using the :menuselection:`Mesh --> Proportional Falloff` submenu, using the toolbar icon (*Falloff menu*), or by pressing :kbd:`Shift-O` to toggle between the various options.

 +-------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------+